allenai/scibert/README.md

 ### Citing

-If you use ScispaCy in your research, please cite the arxiv paper that we don't have yet.
+If you use `SciBERT` in your research, please cite the arxiv paper that we don't have yet.

 SciBERT is an open-source project developed by [the Allen Institute for Artificial Intelligence (AI2)](http://www.allenai.org).
 AI2 is a non-profit institute with the mission to contribute to humanity through high-impact AI research and engineering.